MZT-srcount/HyperGP/README.md

   <a href="https://github.com/MZT-srcount/HyperGP?tab=readme-ov-file#call-for-contributions">Contributing</a> |
 </p>

 ``HyperGP`` is an open-source high-performance framework, that provides convenient distributed heterogeneous acceleration for the custom prototyping of Genetic Programming (GP) and its variants.
 To ensure both flexibility and high performance, HyperGP encompasses a variety of technologies for GP characteristics to provide convenient prototyping and efficient acceleration of various custom algorithms.
-To enable quick prototyping within HyperGP for research on different types of genetic programming and different application fields, adaptability is also emphasized in building the HyperGP framework, to support a wide range of potential applications, such as symbolic regression and image classification.
+To enable quick prototyping within HyperGP for research on different types of genetic programming and different application fields, adaptability is also emphasized in building the HyperGP framework, to support a wide range of potential applications, like symbolic regression.

 ## Main Features